zkanda/zkanda.github.io/content/_index.md

 Cheers!

-Credits:

-The layout is mostly coming from [yinyang theme](https://github.com/joway/hugo-theme-yinyang) with a few modifications.
-Thank you for creating that beautiful minimal theme.
+The style of this site is copied from [yinyang theme](https://github.com/joway/hugo-theme-yinyang) with a few modifications optimized for english content.
+Thank you.